Description

 Risk and Exploitability

 The EPSS score of < 1% indicates a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog, suggesting no known public exploitation.
-The attack vector requires an internal race within the kernel, so remote exploitation is unlikely without additional local privilege or process interference.
-Environments with heavy MCTP traffic that invoke concurrent send operations are more likely to trigger the race, potentially leading to silent reference leaks and eventual kernel instability.
+The attack vector requires an internal race within the kernel, so remote exploitation is unlikely unless the attacker can induce simultaneous MCTP operations.
+Heavy MCTP traffic or deliberate concurrency could trigger the race, potentially leading to silent reference leaks and eventual kernel instability.
+The CVSS score of 5.5 reflects moderate severity.

 Remediation